dalibor-jovanovic-inglesina/PDFMerger/README.md

 # PDF Merger
 An application to merge multipe pdf files in a single one.
-This get handy when you need to print multiple pdf files that has a lot of pages and don't have some paid applications.
+This get handy when you need to print multiple pdf files that has a lot of pages and don't have some paid applications to merge all the files and don't want to use web applications for privacy reasons.

 # Requirements
 This application, to run, requires: PyPDF2, PyQt6, PyQt6_sip.\